 Long-time readers may remember the post where I talked about why I wasn’t going to take my multivitamin any more.
 At the time the iron content in them was making me sick (literally) and I thought I was receiving enough minerals and vitamins from my diet.
 No offense to the doctor providing me the input to stop taking it at that time, but when she asked if I ate healthy, I said “yes.”
-There was no further discussion beyond that, except for a mention that I should be eating fruits and vegetables.
+There was no further discussion beyond that, except for a mention that I should be eating fruits and vegetables and taking a multivitamin.

 Don’t all of us health and fitness bloggers say and think that?
 Well honestly I don’t think I eat healthy enough.
 Am I eating cups of kale and red beets every day?
 Am I eating carrots and apples every day?
 No. So how would I have the proper vitamins in my body that would allow me to not have to take a multivitamin?
 I have no idea.
 For a long time I thought I was healthy because I avoid fast food, bacon, mayonnaise and a lot of the foods most Americans love and eat much too often.

 Anyways, call me a year older and a year wiser now.
 I’m back to taking a multivitamin, but get this – I cut it in half.
 Half a vitamin = no throwing up.
 I also recently added a few other supplements into my diet along with flax seed oil instead of the fish oil chews I was taking (not pictured).

 So why all the sudden change.
 I may truly be at a crossroads with my health.
 For so long I’ve followed that old pyramid plan released by the U.S. Department of Agriculture.
 Yes, I realize the pyramid is outdated today but it’s what I was taught and grew up with.
 As an adult I learned about calories, fat and started to gain a better idea of which parts of the pyramid were better or worse.